 The World Marathon Challenge is the only annual event that offers the opportunity to run 7 Marathons on 7 Continents on 7 Days.

-Participants fly to Novo Base, Antarctica, within the Antarctic Circle, to begin their challenge of a lifetime.
+The first marathon takes place within the Antarctic Circle on mainland Antarctica with participants flying to Novo Base.
 After the first marathon commences on the 'Frozen Continent', there will be a mere 168 hours left to complete the World Marathon Challenge.

-During this seven-day time period, competitors will fly by charter plane must run standard 42.2km (26.2 miles) marathon distances at Novolazarevskaya aka Novo (Antarctica), Cape Town (South Africa), Perth (Australia), Dubai (UAE), Madrid (Spain), Barranquilla (Colombia) and Miami (USA).
-In doing so, they will complete seven marathons on the planet's seven continents: Antarctica, Africa, Australia, Asia, Europe, South America and North America.
+During this seven-day time period, competitors will fly by charter plane and will run standard 42.2km (26.2 miles) marathon distances at Novolazarevskaya aka Novo (Antarctica), Cape Town (South Africa), Perth (Australia), Dubai (Asia), Lisbon (Europe), Cartagena (South America) and Miami (North America).
 At each location, local running experts will ensure the marathons are the correct distance on custom courses.